scizen9/SEDM-Docs/source/Hardware.rst

 We installed a new CCD from Princeton on 2016/07/07 in the RC spot where it stayed until 2018/01/11.
 This new CCD has the highest QE and was installed in the IFU position on 2018/05/08.
-This figure shows the QE values from Princeton for each of the three CCD CCDs that were ordered, along with an E2V theorectical curve and compares them with an Andor Ikon-936 with a BEX2-DD coating.
+This figure shows the QE values from Princeton for each of the three CCDs that were ordered, along with an e2V theorectical curve and compares them with an Andor Ikon-936 with a BEX2-DD coating.

 .. figure:: SEDM_QE_CCDs.png